Analysis - Reeling euro zone pins hopes on Berlin and Paris

 DYSFUNCTIONAL COUPLE

-Merkel and Sarkozy have had a fraught relationship ever since the Frenchman came to power in 2007, promptly flew to Berlin and publicly demanded changes to the management structure at Franco-German aerospace giant EADS, the parent company of commercial jetmaker Airbus.
+Merkel and Sarkozy have had a fraught relationship ever since the Frenchman came to power in 2007, promptly flew to Berlin and publicly demanded changes to the management structure at Franco-German aerospace giant EADS EAD.PA, the parent company of commercial jetmaker Airbus.

 They reached a low point at the height of the global financial crisis in late 2008 when the hyperactive Sarkozy, in a fit of pique over Merkel's slow, cautious approach, burst out in public, saying: "France is acting, while Germany is only thinking about it."